Maaack/Godot-Plugin-Updater/addons/plugin_updater/README.md

 ```

-In either case, if the Plugin Updater is enabled in the user's project, then their editor will automatically check the
+In either case, if the Plugin Updater is enabled in the user's project, then the editor will automatically check the plugins in the project setting "plugin_updater/plugins", compare against the latest releases, and offer the option to update plugins in the `Project > Tools > Update Plugins...` menu item.